H\"ansch-Couillaud locking of a large Sagnac interferometer: advancing below the flicker floor: Setup

 The setup is based on a square ring laser cavity of \SI{3.5}{\meter} side length inside a vacuum chamber, described in detail elsewhere \cite{Schreiber2009,Schreiber2006}.
 The resonator is formed by four mirrors with a radius of curvature of \SI{4}{\meter} and a finesse of about 36,000, as described in Ref.~\cite{Zenner2025}.
 The free spectral range of the cavity is $f_{\text{FSR}} = c/P =$ \SI{21.4232}{\mega \hertz}, equating to a cavity linewidth $f_{\text{FWHM}} = f_{\text{FSR}}/F$ of about \SI{600}{\hertz}.

 To operate the ring cavity as a passive gyroscope, an external diode laser (TOPTICA DL PRO) at $f_{\text{L}} =$ \SI{473.614}{\tera \hertz} is used.
-Tts light is split into four branches of different intensity levels.
+Its light is split into four branches of different intensity levels.